CS231n • Convolutional Neural Networks

 -

-The optimism around perceptrons diminished in the late 1960s.
-In their 1969 book Perceptrons, Marvin Minsky and Seymour Papert mathematically demonstrated that perceptrons could not solve simple but critical non-linear tasks.
-This revelation led to a sharp decline in research funding and enthusiasm, ushering in the first AI winter.
+Optimism around perceptrons diminished in the late 1960s.
+In their influential book Perceptrons (1969), Marvin Minsky and Seymour Papert demonstrated that single-layer perceptrons could not solve basic but critical non-linear tasks, such as the XOR problem.
+This revelation led to a decline in research funding and enthusiasm, ushering in the first AI winter.

 -

-Still, the seed had been planted: researchers began imagining ways to extend simple perceptrons into more complex, layered structures.
+Still, the seed had been planted: researchers imagined ways to extend simple perceptrons into multilayered networks.

 -